 Original Release Date: February 1, 2015

-During their tenure with NEJM Knowledge+, the following planners, authors, and reviewers have disclosed the following relevant financial relationships with an ACCME-defined commercial interest.
+During their tenure with NEJM Knowledge+, the following planners, authors, and reviewers have disclosed the following relevant financial relationships with an ACCME defined ineligible company.

 Thomas M. Best, MD, PhD